WojciechMatuszewski/programming-notes/web/react/react-18.md

 Notice the author returning a JSX node and passing the node to `setState` call.
 That is a very interesting approach!
 The initial fetch happens on the server, but then, the client takes over.

 That is somewhat similar to the approach I took while playing around with the functionality initially, but I have not though about populating the state with JSX nodes.

+### React "universal components"

+If you use the `use server` pragma, the component is an RSC.
+If you use the `use client` pragma, the component is RCC.

+What if you do not use any pragma at all? **Then, we call these components _universal_**.

+They are _universal_ since they can be, in theory, rendered as a RSC or as a RCC.

+In practice, since you do not have to explicitly annotate the components (since they follow the "context" in which the parent was defined), they might not be so universal after all.

 ### React Client Components